 Most employers and recruiting managers make the mistake of designing job descriptions in a way that excludes specific demographics.
 This often happens through the language used and the demographic targeted.
 For example, researchers have found that women are much less likely to apply to job descriptions that include 'masculine-coded' language such as "active", "confident", and "driven."

-When crafting job descriptions, refrain from using industry or gender-specific language that could deter some of your strongest and most marginalized candidates.
-Additionally, consider using a 'Company Values' section—an element of a job posting that will help diversify your candidate pool by highlighting your organization's values and welcoming applicants from all backgrounds.
+When crafting job descriptions, refrain from using industry or gender-specific language that could deter some of your strongest candidates.
+Additionally, consider using a 'Company Values' section: an element of a job posting that will help diversify your candidate pool by highlighting your organization's values and welcoming applicants from all backgrounds.

-The best way to achieve this is to stick to a standardized set of questions for every candidate—and remember not to diverge from them.
-This can help reduce subjectivity and allow candidates to be judged against others based on the specific answers they give.
+The best way to achieve this is to stick to a standardized set of questions for every candidate.
+This can help reduce subjectivity and allow candidates to be judged against others based on specific answers.

 A DEI-centric hiring process is just the first step.
-To improve employee satisfaction and employee retention, companies need to create an inclusive and positive work environment that gives each employee a unique voice and encourages them to be themselves.
-Their individual needs are not only met but they are encouraged to take time for personal responsibilities that they believe are important.
+To build a company culture for retention, companies need to create an inclusive and positive work environment that gives each employee a unique voice and encourages them to be themselves.
+Their individual needs are not only met, but they are encouraged to take time for personal responsibilities that they believe are important.

 Talking with your employees to discover ways you can make your workspace more open to diversity can go a long way.
 Holding seminars, events, and conferences that help educate employees on the importance of diversity can also create a more inclusive environment.